TrueGivers/cdm/README.md

 Some of the implementation details are sector-specific, this often causes problems with custom fields, workflows, and compliance.
 To address these issues, we have extensions for each of the following sectors:

-I.    Arts, Culture, and Humanities - A
+- Arts, Culture, and Humanities - A
-II.
-Education - B
+- Education - B
-III.
-Environment and Animals - C, D
+- Environment and Animals - C, D
-IV.
-Health - E, F, G, H
+- Health - E, F, G, H
-V.    Human Services - I, J, K, L, M, N, O, P
+- Human Services - I, J, K, L, M, N, O, P
-VI.
-International, Foreign Affairs - Q
+- International, Foreign Affairs - Q
-VII.
-Public, Societal Benefit - R, S, T, U, V, W VIII.
-Religion Related - X
+- Public, Societal Benefit - R, S, T, U, V, W
+- Religion Related - X
-IX.
-Mutual/Membership Benefit - Y
+- Mutual/Membership Benefit - Y
-X.    Unknown, Unclassified - Z
+- Unknown, Unclassified - Z

 (https://nccs.urban.org/classification/national-taxonomy-exempt-entities)